Optimizing Multi-level Magic State Factories for Fault-Tolerant Quantum Architectures: The Fault-Tolerant Architecture

 \section{The Fault-Tolerant Architecture}

 We assume rotated surface codes as our QEC scheme of choice and assume that the program to be run is transpiled to multi-qubit Pauli rotations of the angles $\pi$, $\pi/2$, and $\pi/4$ for Clifford operations, and $\pi/8$ for non-Clifford operations~\citep{bravyi2016trading,litinski2019magic}.
 These Pauli rotations are in turn implemented using fault-tolerant lattice surgery~\citep{litinski2018game,beverland2022assessing,silva2024multi}.
-A core processor is designed to sequentially perform multi-qubit, long-range entanglements for sets of $\pi/8$ Pauli rotation measurements using auxiliary qubits to connect all the logical qubits required by a given logical operation.
-The core (see \cref{sec:core_area}) is connected to an external multi-level MSF as detailed in \cref{sec:magic_state_factory} that supplies high-fidelity magic states required for the implementation of these logical operations.
+A core processor is designed to sequentially perform multi-qubit, long-range entanglements for sets of Pauli rotation measurements using auxiliary qubits to connect all the logical qubits required by a given logical operation.
+Clifford operations can be implemented via lattice surgery using the logical qubits involved with an auxiliary qubit initialized in the $\ket{0}$ state, while non-Clifford operations require entangling the logical qubits with a qubit in a magic state~\citep{litinski2018game}.
+The core (see \cref{sec:core_area}) is connected to an external multi-level MSF, as detailed in \cref{sec:magic_state_factory}, that supplies high-fidelity magic states required for the implementation of the non-Clifford logical operations.

 For simplicity, we use an architecture with a single core processor and single MSF as our working example, although our analysis can be directly applied to more-sophisticated architectures with zones for creating other resource states such as the Toffoli~\citep{Eastin_2013_toffoli_distill} and doubly controlled $Z$ ($CCZ$)~\citep{Gidney_2019_CCZ_distill} magic state distillation units.
 Moreover, if a quantum algorithm uses a particular rotation angle frequently, a dedicated zone for specific rotation angles can be allocated.
 It may also be favourable to use distillation protocols that produce more magic states at the cost of a smaller increase in fidelity.
 Lastly, it might be useful to use dedicated zones for quantum subroutines such as QROM or arithmetic.